Aleksey9777/WAIT-People-Analytics/Readme.md

 For this project, we decided to use Kedro, an open-source platform for data workflow management that integrates with Python and facilitates building scalable data pipelines.
 By utilizing Kedro, we gained better control over data quality and improved our ability to manage complex data analysis processes.
 This tool allowed us to organize and manage code in a modular and easily scalable manner.
 Thanks to Kedro, we were able to effectively model the team members' competencies, conduct advanced analyses, and create precise user clusters, which directly contributed to better human resource allocation and optimization of project management within the WAIT organization.

-> [!NOTE]
-> Chart here will be updated in the future as the project develops.

 ## Data preprocessing
 In the initial data preprocessing stage, several operations were carried out to improve the quality and usability of the collected information.